gladia-research-group/multi-source-diffusion-models/README.md

 Below are some examples of the tasks we can perform with our approach.

 ## Generation
+Here we ask the neural model to randomly generate some new music with just piano and drums:

 | Sample #1    | Sample #2    |
 | :----------: | :----------: |